JohnSnowLabs/spark-nlp/python/README.md

 ## Scala

-Spark NLP supports Scala 2.11.x if you are using Apache Spark 2.3.x or 2.4.x and Scala 2.12.x if you are using Apache Spark 3.0.x, 3.1.x, and 3.2.x versions.
+Spark NLP supports Scala 2.12.15 if you are using Apache Spark 3.0.x, 3.1.x, and 3.2.x versions.
 Our packages are deployed to Maven central.
 To add any of our packages as a dependency in your application you can follow these coordinates:

 ### Maven

-**spark-nlp** on Apache Spark 3.0.x and 3.1.x:
+**spark-nlp** on Apache Spark 3.0.x, 3.1.x, and 3.2.x:

 ```xml
 <!-- https://mvnrepository.com/artifact/com.johnsnowlabs.nlp/spark-nlp -->